Trend7 min read · May 15, 2025

 Put this into practice with AI coaching

-TradeIQ watches your screen live and calls out these setups in real time — so you never miss them again.
+TradeIQ watches your screen live and calls out these patterns in real time — so you can recognize them as they form and build your own edge.

 Start 7-day free trial →